Akeal Hosein

-Akeal Jerome Hosein (born 25 April 1993) is a Trinidadian cricketer who represents the West Indies in T20Is.
-Domestically he has played for Trinidad and Tobago in West Indian domestic cricket, as well as representing the Trinbago Knight Riders in the Caribbean Premier League (CPL).
+Akeal Jerome Hosein (born 25 April 1993) is a Trinidadian cricketer who represents the West Indies cricket team.
+He plays for Chennai Super Kings in the Indian Premier League and Trinbago Knight Riders in the Caribbean Premier League.

 Domestic and T20 career

 Born in Port of Spain, Hosein represented the West Indies under-19s at the 2012 Under-19 World Cup in Australia.
 His first-class debut for Trinidad and Tobago came during the 2012–13 Regional Four Day Competition, against Jamaica.
 The following season, Hosein was man of the match in consecutive games, taking 6/33 and 5/34 against the Windward Islands and then scoring a maiden first-class century, 102 not out, against the Leewards.
 He subsequently signed with the Barbados Tridents for the 2014 Caribbean Premier League, and has since made appearances for the team at the 2014 Champions League Twenty20 and the 2015 CPL tournaments.

 In November 2019, he was named in Trinidad and Tobago's squad for the 2019–20 Regional Super50 tournament.
 In July 2020, he was named in the Trinbago Knight Riders squad for the 2020 Caribbean Premier League.
 On 23 December 2022, he was bought by Sunrisers Hyderabad for IPL 2023.
 He was released by them in November 2023 after just one season.

 In 2023, Hosein was signed to play for the Quetta Gladiators in the 9th edition of the Pakistani Super League.

 On 8 March 2024, during a game against Peshawar Zalmi, Hosein took a hat-trick, dismissing Aamer Jamal, Mehran Mumtaz and Luke Wood in three consecutive deliveries, becoming only the sixth bowler to take a hat-trick in the PSL.